 sudo apt dist-upgrade -y

-sudo rebootReconnect after reboot and verify everything is clean:
+sudo rebootReconnect after reboot and confirm nothing is broken:

 bash